btc-vision/opnet-order-book/docs/CoreConceptProposal.md

 3) There is no LP rewards for liquidity providers

+4) If you wish to swap tokens for Bitcoin, you have to "list" your tokens for sale.
+This is a virtual listing that sits in the queue.
+It does not affect the current price until it is consumed by a BUY order (i.e., a swap).
+This is very important to understand.
+We can not allow instantaneously swapping tokens for BTC because the contract can not hold BTC.
+Instead, the BTC side is simulated.

 The current proposed construction solves #1 and #3.
 If you make ONLY virtual listings in the virtual reserve impact price, then #2 is solved BUT there is not really any sell pressure unless there's a big listing (i.e. how does price go down with sells?).
 If you do the OPPOSITE, #2 is still an issue.

 ## Core Concept

-1. **FIFO "Listings" (Liquidity Queues).**
+1. **FIFO "Listings" (sell swap queue).**
-    - Instead of immediately adding new liquidity into the pool (as in Uniswap v2), liquidity is placed into a "listing queue."
-    - This listing (liquidity) is only *activated* (i.e., enters the "virtual reserve") once it is consumed by trades/swaps.
+    - Instead of being able to instantly swap tokens for bitcoin instantly, you have to queue up your sell order.
+    - Creating a listing is NOT the same as adding liquidity.
+It is a "virtual" sell order that sits in the queue.
+It does not affect the current price until it is consumed by a BUY order (i.e., a swap).
+This is very important to understand.
+      We can not allow instantaneously swapping tokens for BTC because the contract can not hold BTC.
+Instead, the BTC side is simulated.
     - Being first-in-first-out (FIFO), earlier listings in the queue get consumed (i.e., effectively become part of the active liquidity) before newer listings.

 2. **Price Only Changes When Liquidity Is Consumed.**
     - A large liquidity addition *does not* instantly crash the price the moment it is listed.
 It only affects price if and when users' swaps actually start to consume that liquidity.
-    - In other words, someone can put up a massive listing of tokens for sale (or liquidity), but price only moves once trades "tap into" that listing.
+    - In other words, someone can put up a massive listing of tokens for sale, but price only moves once trades "tap into" that listing.

 3. **Swaps & Block-Based Updates.**
     - The pool updates its price in discrete steps—often as "block-based" updates or triggered upon interactions.